ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 * removal of low-imputation-quality variants by retaining only variants with IMPINFO > 0.8;
 * common-variant filtering using reference-panel MAF >= 0.01 from the matched 1000 Genomes Phase 3 EUR reference panel;
 * available sample-size fields, especially `NCAS`, `NCON`;
-* stable gene identifiers for harmonization with the height analysis.
+* stable gene identifiers for harmonization with the height analysis;
-* generally, the same MAGMA SNP-to-gene mapping framework used for height.
+* the same MAGMA SNP-to-gene mapping framework used for height.

 ### Schizophrenia extended-MHC sensitivity analysis